Canyon lots FAQ - Building a home in the Santiago Canyons

-See first answer above and lets add that you get what you pay for.
+See first answer above and let's add that you get what you pay for.
 If you buy a very cheap lot, there are probably good reasons why it is so cheap.
 Much of that will have to do with how easy it will be to build.
-The lot many be on the side of a hill, have little to no road access, no close utilities, loaded with tress, or many other issues.
-Generally speaking, lots that are higher cost could be much higher quality and easier to build on.
-I would say that anything under $300,000 for a good sized lot will have many issues in order to build.
-Lots that have prior grading. building plans, soil tests, and perhaps good sized flat areas, will cost much more than many lots that are listed for $100,000 or $200,000 in the canyons, but will be easier to build on.
+The lot many be on the side of a hill, have little to no road access, no close utilities, loaded with trees, or many other issues.
+Generally speaking, lots that are higher cost could be of a much higher quality and easier to build on.
+I would say that anything under $300,000 for a good-sized lot will have many issues in order to build.
+Lots that have prior grading. building plans, soil tests, and perhaps good-sized flat areas, will cost much more than many lots that are listed for $100,000 or $200,000 in the canyons, but they will usually be easier to build on.

 There is a reason why I put the FAQ answers in this order, and that is because these are the most common questions I get.
-The question here is often asked by younger people who are looking for an alternative to the high cost of houses in the city areas, so let me begin the answer.
-First, this is no longer the "wild west".
-Maybe 75 years ago or more, the rules for building in the canyons were very relaxed and you could have a much easier time of just buying some land and building on it.
-We no longer live in this time frame.
-Building in the canyons (or anywhere else in Orange County) is now highly controlled by the County of Orange plus specific plans for the canyons.
+The question here is often asked by younger people who are looking for an alternative to the high cost of houses in the city areas, so let me start with the answers.
+First, this is no longer the "Wild West".
+Maybe 100 years ago or more, the rules for building in the canyons were very relaxed and you could have a much easier time of just buying some land and building on it.
+We no longer live in this time-frame.
+Building in the canyons (or anywhere else in Orange County) is now highly controlled by the County of Orange, plus specific plans for the canyons.
 Second, you can easily buy a piece of land, but just plopping whatever you want on it is a "no go".
-You will need to follow all of the steps outlined below to determine if the lot is build able and to acquire all of the necessary permits, etc. The costs to build could far exceed the initial cost of the lot.
-Please be advised of that and do all of your research before entertaining the idea that building and living in the canyons is an inexpensive alternative.
+You will need to follow all of the steps outlined below to determine if the lot is build-able and acquire all of the necessary permits, etc. I often come back with, did you want running water and if so, where will it come from?
+Were you planning on including a toilet in your home?
+Where will the waste go?
+Did you want electricity in your home?
+How will the power get there?
+Were you planning on taking down a few of those oak trees?
+Did you know you have to replace each one with eight others on your lot?
+These buyers soon get the message that there is a bit more to it than just dragging mobile home onto a lot.
+The costs to build could far exceed the initial cost of the lot.
+Please be advised of this and do all of your research before entertaining the idea that building and living in the canyons is an inexpensive alternative.

 Are there specific building plans that I can reference for the canyons?